 So, what does the best car insurance look like?
 The best car insurance companies balance their rates with the amount of coverage they offer, so their customers don’t pay more than they have to and are covered when they need to make a claim.
 The best car insurance companies work with you to figure out how much car insurance you need and explain your policy to you.
 When you need to file a claim, the best auto insurance companies walk you through the process, keep you informed, and work with you to resolve any issues you have.
 The best auto insurers will help you understand how car insurance works and make you feel like you’ve gotten the best value for your money when you insure your vehicle.
 The best car insurance companies will also offer you auto insurance discounts for things like having multiple policies or a good driving record.
 Finally, the best car insurance companies have great customer service, keep their customers updated on the status of their claims, and make sure the customer is satisfied with the way the claim is resolved.

-At U.S. News, we’re all about helping people make life’s important decisions, and we’ve been informing people since 1933.
-In 1983, we launched our college rankings, which for decades has set the standard in educational rankings.
-Since then, we’ve used our expertise to rank everything from hospitals to diets to states, and in 2007, we started ranking cars.
+At U.S. News, we’re all about helping people make life’s important decisions.
+Our college rankings, launched in 1983, set the standard in educational rankings.
+Our ranking in other fields, like healthcare, government, and the automotive sphere, help people and thought leaders make choices that make lives better.
 Now we’re continuing to empower you with the information you need to make the right choices for your life with our Best Car Insurance Rankings.

-We surveyed 2,732 consumers who filed a car insurance claim in the last five years.
-Respondents provided this data based on their experience with their car insurance company, answering questions about their satisfaction with the ease of filing a claim, customer service, claim status communication, claim resolution, overall value they feel their insurance company gives, if they’d recommend the company, and if they planned to renew their policy.
+We surveyed 2,732 consumers who filed a car insurance claim in the last five years, asking questions about their car insurance company.
+These questions covered satisfaction with the ease of filing a claim, customer service, claim status communication, claim resolution, and overall value.
+We also asked whether they’d recommend the company and if they planned to renew their policy.
 We used their responses to build our Best Car Insurance Companies ranking.

 How to Choose the Best Car Insurance Company